 Types of Global Macro Strategies

-Discretionary macro is a trading strategy designed to reap profits out of shifts in macroeconomic trends and the imbalances arising out of these trends.
+Discretionary macro is a trading strategy designed to reap profits from shifts in macroeconomic trends and the imbalances arising from these trends.
 Discretionary funds are highly flexible, and fund managers invest across asset classes and geographies.